abbbi/virtnbdbackup/README.md

 doesn't work properly with migration or some block jobs.

-If you don't want to use migration or other blockjobs you can enable the incremental backup feature on these libvirt versions change the virtual machine config using `virsh edit <vm>` like so: (the first line must be changed, too!):
+If you don't want to use migration or other blockjobs you can enable the incremental backup feature on these libvirt versions.
+Change the virtual machine config using `virsh edit <vm>` like so: (the first line must be changed, too!):